artichoke/intaglio/README.md

 > given name or string for the duration of a program's execution, regardless of
 > the context or meaning of that name.

-Intaglio is a UTF-8 and bytestring interner, which means it stores a single copy of an immutable `&str` or `&[u8]` that can be referred to by a stable `u32` token.
+Intaglio is a UTF-8 and byte string interner, which means it stores a single copy of an immutable `&str` or `&[u8]` that can be referred to by a stable `u32` token.

-Interned strings and bytestrings are cheap to compare and copy because they are represented as a `u32` integer.
+Interned strings and byte strings are cheap to compare and copy because they are represented as a `u32` integer.

 _Intaglio_ is an alternate name for an _engraved gem_, a gemstone that has been